KleistLab/PrAppData/README.md

 ## System requirements

 ### Operating systems
-This workflow was tested on macOS Sequoia Version 15.5
+This workflow was tested on macOS Sequoia Version 15.5 and Windows 10 Version 22H2

 ### Dependencies